-Recent ECB meetings have seen interest rates maintained at -0.5% and a continuance of the pandemic bond buying programme, a subject of growing debate.Official second quarter GDP figures and very recent European sentiment surveys have pointed to a varying but generally positive, and better than expected, trends for the last four months (see graph below), after the widely expected first quarter economic decline., with the area currently expecting to have at least 70% of the population partially vaccinated by Q3 2021.
-The EU commission currently expects 4.8% economic growth this year.
-July Eurozone inflation stands at 2.1 % (Germany 3.1%!) and surveys suggest that many companies are likely to pass more factory gate price increases to consumers as the year progresses.
-On the political front, a relatively quiet period although appointment of new German chancellor this autumn, and the French parliamentary elections (main parties receiving shocks recently) next year will receive increased attention going forward.
+Recent ECB meetings have seen interest rates maintained at -0.5% and a continuance of the pandemic bond buying programme, a subject of growing debate.
+It is currently expected that more definitive statements re QE and monetary policy will be made at the November/December meetings.
+Official second quarter GDP figures and very recent European sentiment surveys have pointed to a varying but generally positive, and better than expected trends for the last four months (see graph below), after the widely expected first quarter economic decline, with the area currently expecting to have at least 70% of the population partially vaccinated by Q3 2021.
+The interim composite PMI for August, just released, reached a level of 59.5, near its highest level since 2012.